ZekKen243/comp3013-70cw/README.md

-# comp3000-70cw
+# COMP3000 - 70% CW
-A GitHub repository for the COMP3000 module, by the Intuit Softworks team
+A GitHub repository for the COMP3000 module

+# Team: Intuit Softworks
+## Members: